 I’m not going to lie, my convert to all-natural aluminum-free deodorant hasn’t been smooth.
 I tried several different deodorants with varying results, but by the end of the day, I smelled like B.O. and the pits of my clothes smelled too.
-I’m not someone who sweats profusely from her pits — it’s just the smell that bugs me and I’m hyper sensitive about smell.
+I’m not someone who sweats profusely — it’s just the smell that bugs me and I’m hyper sensitive about smell.
 I tried Tom’s and while I love Tom’s products, it just didn’t get the job done.
-I also tried Kopari, which smelled so lovely but as someone who is constantly running from the gym to the office to the subway to catch a cab to an event to chasing a toddler and a puppy, it just didn’t cut it for the entire day.
-By the end of the day, it smelled like coconut B.O. — an improvement but not enough to make me a convert from my extra strength Clinical Protection cucumber scented Dove deodorant.
+I also tried Kopari, which smelled so lovely but as someone who is constantly running around, it just didn’t cut it for the entire day.
+By the end of the day, it smelled like coconut B.O. — an improvement but not enough to make me a convert from my extra strength cucumber scented deodorant.

 But then I got a shipment of deodorant from Native sent to me.
 I’ve heard people rave about Native, including so many bloggers I follow who have done the switch.
 And the hype is true.
 It smells so good — and it works!
 One of my favorite bloggers talked about her switch to natural deodorant recently and said that you have to give it at least two weeks to get all the aluminum out of your system, so I committed to trying it for two weeks to see what happened and agreed with myself to live with B.O. for two weeks if I needed to.
 But it turns out, I didn’t.
 It worked from day one.